Qvcool/PhotoGallery2/README.md

 ## More customization
 You can customize other options with methods of you choosing, such as a different gallery background color for the contained slides, with a bit of code on your behalf.
 To keep the framework light and basic, I did not include them, but you can easily do it by piecing together features of PhotoGallery 2.
 It's versatile, like a good framework should be.

+### Width and height
+You can adjust the width and height of the gallery with CSS.

+    .photo-gallery {
+      width: 800px;
+      height: 600px;
+    }

 ##License
 PhotoGallery is licensed under the [MIT License](https://github.com/Qvcool/PhotoGallery2/blob/master/LICENSE).
 A summary (that is not a substitute for the license) is that you must keep a comment with the license in all versions of the code, whether it is modified or not, and that you may share, sell, and modify the code freely.